-As of December 31, 2011, the Company has two share-based compensation plans under which awards are outstanding, which are described below.
-The compensation cost that has been charged against operations for those plans under FASB ASC 718, "Compensation - Stock Compensation" was \$0.1 million and \$0.3 million during fiscal year 2011 and fiscal year 2010, respectively.
-The Company recognized no income tax benefit for share-based compensation arrangements for fiscal year 2011 and fiscal year 2010.
+As of December 29, 2012, the Company has two share-based compensation plans under which awards are outstanding, which are described below.
+The compensation cost that has been charged against operations for those plans under FASB ASC 718, "Compensation - Stock Compensation" was \$8,000 and \$94,000 during fiscal year 2012 and fiscal year 2011, respectively.
+The Company recognized no income tax benefit for share-based compensation arrangements for fiscal year 2012 and fiscal year 2011.
 In addition, no compensation costs related to these arrangements were capitalized in either year.
-As of December 31, 2011, there is no remaining unrecognized compensation cost related to the unvested portion of all share-based compensation arrangements.
+As of December 29, 2012, unrecognized compensation cost, net of estimated forfeitures, related to the unvested portion of all share-based compensation arrangements was approximately \$240,000 and is expected to be recognized over a period of 12 months.
 The Company has historically issued and expects to continue to issue new shares to satisfy stock option exercises, vesting of nonvested stock or purchases of shares under the Employee Stock Purchase Plan.